ericmjl/essays-on-data-science/docs/workflow/gitflow.md

-Because this is a collaborative workflow, and because adoption is usually done only in the presence of incentives, I propose that in order for GitFlow and associated practices to be adopted, one or more champion(s) for using GitFlow needs to be empowered with the authority to require it on every new project they embark on.
+Because this is a collaborative workflow, and because adoption is usually done only in the presence of incentives, I think that in order for GitFlow and associated practices to be adopted, one or more champions for using GitFlow needs to be empowered with the authority to use this workflow on any project they embark on.
-They also have to be sufficiently unpressured to deliver, so that time pressures do not compromise on adoption.
+They also have to be sufficiently unpressured to deliver, so that time and performance pressures do not compromise on adoption.
 Finally, they have to be able to teach `git` newcomers and debug problems that show up in `git` branching, and be able to handle the `git` workflow